← Table of Contents Chapter 5 · 8 min read

 “We covered this.”

 “We covered it before we had the number.
 Now we have the number.”
 He held up a hand, counting off fingers.
 “Four and change in hand.
 Six to eight from the Fishery.
+Two from the arrowcatch.
 Two from the Eolian.
-That’s twelve to fourteen, generous.”
+That’s fourteen to sixteen, generous.”
 He folded his arms.
-“You need twenty-two more.”
+“You need twenty more.”

 “I’ll figure it out.”